The organ at Maison Symphonique de Montréal

 Grand Orgue Pierre-Béique

 The OSM is proud to possess a great orchestral organ.
 Purchase of that organ was made possible courtesy of Mrs. Jacqueline Desmarais, who assumed the total cost.
-The designation keeps alive the memory of the inimitable contribution made by Mr. Pierre Béique, founder and first general manager of the OSM, to the Orchestra’s mission of excellence.
+The designation keeps alive the memory of the inimitable contribution made by Mr. Pierre Béique, first general manager of the OSM, to the Orchestra’s mission of excellence.

 - The Maison symphonique de Montréal organ, inaugurated on May 28, 2014, was manufactured by Casavant Frères on behalf of the OSM, and is the Orchestra’s property.
 It bears the opus number 3,900, corresponding to the 3,900th organ commission received by the house of Casavant since its founding.

 - Its visual design was done in collaboration with architects Diamond Schmitt and Ædifica.